PS Lady Elgin: Memorials

 A Wisconsin historical marker in the historic third ward in Milwaukee commemorates the tragedy.
 Calvary Cemetery in Milwaukee has a monument dedicated to the Lady Elgin disaster and the many lost in the tragedy who are buried there.

+A statue of Herbert Ingram, politician and owner of the Illustrated London News, the Lady Elgin's most notable victim, stands in the city center in Boston, Lincolnshire, England, since erected in 1862.
+The monument honours Boston-born, three-term member of Parliament, who helped bring fresh water, education, and the railroad to the city.

-Songwriter Henry Clay Work penned the memorial song "Lost on the Lady Elgin" in 1861.
+Songwriter Henry Clay Work wrote the memorial song "Lost on the 'Lady Elgin'" in 1861.
 For many years in central Canada this song was sung at family gatherings and social occasions.

 In 2009, the Milwaukee Irish Heritage and Cultural Center launched a $200,000 fundraising campaign for a mammoth, two-story bronze memorial statue for the Lady Elgin disaster.